josealv23/chipseq_pipeline-1/README.md

 `bash <chipseq_pipeline> <params.txt>`

-We also recommend to copy the folder "Scripts" containing Java.jar into the installation folder
+We also recommend copying the folder "Scripts" containing Java.jar into the installation folder

 `cp <file location> <installation folder>`

 **Params:**

-working_directory:
+working_directory: location where the main folder is going to be created.

-main_folder:  prr5_samples
+main_folder:  name the main folder

 genome_folder: location of the file.fa containing the genome

 annotation_folder: location of the file.gtf containing the genome

-installation_folder:
+installation_folder: location of the chipseq pipeline

-chip_location: location of the fastq file
+chip_location: location of the fastq file - chip

-input_location: location of the fastq file
+input_location: location of the fastq file - input

 output.file: location of the output file with the result of target genes